gausec/KingRailPopGen/analyses/Genome_Mapping/README.md

 ```
 for file in *.bam; do echo "Sorting ${file}"; samtools sort -@ 8 -o SortedBAM/${file}.sorted.bam; done
 ```
-*Note: I am using `echo` so bash will tell me which file samtools is currently sorting. `-@` specifies that I want to use 40 threads to speed up the process. `${file%.*}` is a parameter expansion that removes the shortest matching pattern from the variable `$file`.
+*Note: I am using `echo` so bash will tell me which file samtools is currently sorting. `-@` specifies that I want to use threads. `${file%.*}` is a parameter expansion that removes the shortest matching pattern from the variable `$file`.
 In this case, the pattern is `.*`.
 This matches any sequence of characters that ends with a dot and removes it from the end of `$file`.*

 #### 5. Determine average depth
 ```